Why make corrections "green"?

 The NIC publication, The Greening of Corrections: Creating a Sustainable System, provides a background for this initiative and highlights four main recommendations for the greening of prisons and jails.

-Create a Sustainability Work Group
+Create a Sustainability Work Group at your agency

-Hold a Retreat for Your Executive Team
+Hold a Retreat for Your Executive Team to get them on board

 Implement Budget Savings Strategies and Offender Employment Opportunities

-Performance Management: Inspect What You Expect
+Inspect What You Expect - Track your Performance Management

 The initial scope of the NIC Green Corrections Initiative included provision of technical assistance support for three states: Minnesota, Washington, and Maryland.
 These states worked to develop strategic plans for implementing or improving green corrections programs in their local area.
 A summary of the technical assistance results can be found in The Green Corrections Project: Action Plans and Lessons Learned.
 Project outcomes also included the creation of a community of practice to promote the use of green practices throughout country.
 From the community of practice and strategic plans, a framework for green corrections will be created and shared nationally.